Stroke Risk Factors

-- Diabetes is a disease where the body does not make enough insulin or cannot use its insulin the way it should or both.
+- Diabetes is a disease where the body does not make enough insulin or cannot use its insulin the way it should.
 People with diabetes have 2 to 4 times the risk of stroke.

 - Cigarette smoking doubles the chance of a stroke.
 The risk lowers immediately after quitting.